Why 18 Months Is So Hard – Full Breakdown

 What Actually Helps

-Too many choices can increase frustration.
+Too many toys, choices, or transitions can increase overwhelm.

 If your toddler struggles to stay engaged, simplifying play can help → Montessori Toy Rotation: The Simple System That Keeps Toddlers Engaged